Henri Matisse Cat Art Parody

 The River Seine flowed sweetly below.

-When George was asked to pose inside a Matisse still life, the expression on his face reveals his feelings.
+When George posed inside a Matisse still life, the expression on his face reveals his feelings.

 “What the heck?” it says, eyes popped open in anticipation.